MenuClose

 Refuse the Disease Concept of Addiction

-We understand if you are still having a difficult time wrapping your mind around the definition of addiction as a disease.
+It’s understandable if you are still having a difficult time wrapping your mind around the definition of addiction as a disease.
 This is not uncommon.
 Most people who have the disease of addiction do not accept this concept right away.
 Why?
-Denial, that’s why.
+Denial.
 Denial is a very powerful aspect of this condition.
 Denial is the part of the disease that tells you that you don’t have a disease.
 It keeps the truth hidden from you because it wants to keep you sick.
-Denial will tell you all number of lies because addiction wants you to continue to use drugs at all costs.
-Once you accept that you have a disease, you might actually get help for your illness and remain abstinent from drugs for the rest of your life.
-Addiction doesn’t want that.
-Here are some of the lies denial will manifest so that you will remain in active addiction:
+Denial will tell you several lies because addiction wants you to continue to use drugs at all costs.

 • “You don’t have a disease.
 You just need to exercise some self-control so you can still drink on the weekends.”